Spomky-Labs/RoleHierarchyBundle/README.md

 	}
 ```

-##Step 3: Create model classe##
+##Step 3: Create model class##

-This bundle needs to persist roless to a database:
+This bundle needs to persist roles to a database:

-Your first job, then, is to create this classe for your application.
+Your first job, then, is to create a role class for your application.
-This classe can look and act however you want: add any properties or methods you find useful.
+This class can look and act however you want: add any properties or methods you find useful.

 There is just a few requirements:

 * They must be sure that role names are unique
 * They should follow naming conventions

-In the following sections, you'll see an example of how your classe should look.
+In the following sections, you'll see an example of how your class should look.

-Your classe can live inside any bundle in your application.
+Your class can live inside any bundle in your application.
-For example, if you work at "Acme" company, then you might create a bundle called AcmeRoleBundle and place your classes in it.
+For example, if you work at "Acme" company, then you might create a bundle called AcmeRoleBundle and place your classs in it.

+This bundle is able to support Doctrine ORM, ODM, CouchDB or MongoDB.
+Please note that only ORM has been tested.

 ###Doctrine ORM###

-If you are persisting your data via the Doctrine ORM, then your classe should live in the Entity namespace of your bundle and look like this to start:
+If you are persisting your data via the Doctrine ORM, then your class should live in the Entity namespace of your bundle and look like this to start:

 ```php